keyboard-slayer/Keyboard-Slayer/README.md

 #### What is next ?
 Here is a list of idea / concept that I will probably work on (not sure):
+* A remake of [e013](https://github.com/0v3rl0w/e013) in Rust, and adding support for Linux
 * A remake of [Ya4r](https://github.com/0v3rl0w/Ya4r) in Flutter / Dart

 <p align="center">